mohammedmsadiq/BookLibrary/README.md

 # Introduction
-Book Liabrary will run on android and ios
+Book Liabrary will run on android and ios simulator

 # Functionality
     # HomePage